wavemotion-dave/SpeccySE/readme.md

 To run requires both of the original ZX Spectrum BIOS ROMs.
-Place 48.ROM and 128.ROM (exactly so named) into the same directory as the emulator or else in /roms/bios or /data/bios
+Place 48.ROM and 128.ROM (exactly so named) into the same directory as the emulator or else in /roms/bios

 Features :
 -----------------------